 A walk through the botanical garden at Cheekwood Estate is so relaxing.
-Enjoy the 1.5 mile trail as it loops through the garden taking you past outdoor sculptures and 12 different gardens.
+Enjoy the 1.5-mile trail as it loops through the garden taking you past outdoor sculptures and 12 different gardens.

-In addition to the botanical gardens, you can also enjoy the museum which is housed in a 1930s Georgian Mansion that was once home to Mabel and Leslie Cheek.
+In addition to the botanical gardens, you can also enjoy the museum housed in a 1930s Georgian Mansion that was once home to Mabel and Leslie Cheek.
 This historic home is full of furnishings, artwork, and more.

 Cheekwood also hosts numerous festivals throughout the year.
 Be sure to visit their website for more information.